ohasis/ohasis/README.md

 - 🪷 Hi, I’m @ohasis
-- 🎮 I’m interested in UX and UI research, specifically relating to video games
+- 🎮 I’m interested in using video games to make design research more accessible
-- 🌱 I’m currently completing a Bachelor of Science in Cognitive Science Specializing in Design and Interaction
+- 🌱 I’m currently completing a Bachelor of Science in Cognitive Science specializing in Design and Interaction
-- 🤝 I’m looking to collaborate on an eco-friendly city model, specifically regarding rendering and event simulation
 - 📫 Reach me on LinkedIn or at <u>1professionalreply@gmail.com</u>

 <!---